Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: Introduction

 \section{Introduction}

-Rotating inertia has been the corner stone of power system stability ever since the early days of ac electricity more than a hundred years' ago.
-The reasons behind this is twofold: (i) conventional generators have large intrinsic inertias due to the mechanical property of turbines; (ii) the speed governors for turbines response rather slowly and need inertias to serve as short-term energy buffers.
+Rotating inertia has been the cornerstone of power system stability ever since the early days of ac electricity more than a hundred years ago \cite{kundur1994power,hatziargyriou2020definition}.
+The reasons behind this are twofold: (a) conventional generators have large intrinsic inertias due to the mechanical property of turbines; (b) the speed governors for turbines respond rather slowly and need inertias to serve as short-term energy buffers.
 When power systems are moving towards inverter-based renewable resources, none of the above two conditions holds.
-First, inverters do not have intrinsic inertias that are directly coupled to the grid.
-The energy storage components in the renewable resources (e.g. wind turbines and batteries) are interfaced to the grid indirectly so their frequency regulation services can be shaped in a more flexible way, not necessarily limited to emulated inertias.
-Second, inverters respond much faster than speed governors so it is no longer necessary to use inertias as energy buffers.
+First, inverters do not have intrinsic inertias that are directly coupled to the grid \cite{markovic2021understanding,gu2022power,rocabert2012control,o2021enabling}.
+The renewable resources (e.g. wind turbines, photovoltaics, and batteries) are interfaced to the grid indirectly by inverters so their frequency regulation services can be shaped in a more flexible way, not necessarily limited to emulated inertias \cite{rocabert2012control,fang2018inertia,li2021revisiting}.
+Second, inverters respond much faster than speed governors, enabling much faster primary (droop) control, so it is no longer necessary to use high inertia as energy buffers \cite{gu2022power}.